WillemNieuwenhuis/folderowner/readme.md

 It is assumed that the output of the command is captured in a file.
 This files can then be passed to the application.

+> [!Note]
+> Retrieving the owner information is a slow operation and for folders with a large number of files this can take considerable time.

 ## Syntax